CogentRoleplayCommunity/FogentRoleplay/src/Settings/Fallen/Items/ItemShop.md

 ### Approximate Real World Value

 While this is by no means extremely accurate, this gives a rough idea of value that players can use as a reference.
-This factors in inflation and the scarsity of goods.
+This factors in inflation and the scarcity of goods.

 | Fallen Coins | US Currency |
 | :----------: | :---------: |